shauntsr/tp/docs/DeveloperGuide.md

 * **Zettelkasten**: A method of note-taking and knowledge management based on linking atomic notes
 * **Note ID**: An 8-character hexadecimal identifier generated from note title and creation time
+* **Validator**: Utility class that performs input validation before command execution
 * **Repository**: A collection of notes stored in a single directory (can have multiple repositories)
+* **Current Repository**: The active repository where new notes are created and commands are executed
+* **Repository List**: Collection of all initialized repositories stored in .zettelConfig
 * **Index file**: `index.txt` containing metadata for all notes in pipe-delimited format
 * **Body file**: Separate `.txt` file containing the actual content of a note
 * **Outgoing link**: A link from the current note to another note